Hampton Court Palace, England

 How to get to Hampton Court Palace

-You can also catch a Boat from Westminster, Kew & Richmond along the Thames, from one of the various Boat companies to Hampton Court place.
+You can get a Boat from Westminster, Kew & Richmond along the Thames, from one of the various Boat companies to Hampton Court place.

 Tips for Hampton Court Palace